apophis51/apophis51/README.md

 <li> I have 3 years experience as Search Engine Optimization Specialist in the travel sector niche </li>
 <br>

-- 🌱 I’m currently learning **React-three-fiber, More DataScience, and Refining More of My React/Redux Skills**
+- 🌱 I’m currently working on my **Solidity Ethereum Games, My Crypto Prediction AI, and My Interactive CyberSecurity Tutorials**

 - 👨‍💻 All older projects are available at [malcolmvernon.info](malcolmvernon.info)